sassoftware/sas-portal-app/README.md

 **NOTE:** Currently, this functionality is controlled by the feature flag, SYNCUSER.
 See [Feature Flags](#feature-flags) for more information on how to set this flag while it is being developed.

+### Deleting Shared Content

+When content is shared to users, the content is linked into each of the user's, or group's, content area.
+Each content area has it's own set of permissions.
+Once this linkage occurs, the original shared content can no longer be deleted in it's entirety from the system by a normal user, including a content administrator.
+A SAS Administrator, who has un-fettered access to the metadata, will have to do the final removal.

+The content administrator is still responsible for initiating the deletion of the content by selecting Remove Page, and then selecting **Remove and permanently delete this page**.
+This step will mark the page for deletion and is no shown to any user in the system.
+However, the content still exists and should be cleaned up.

+A [Delete Marked Pages SAS Job](sas/SASEnvironment/SASCode/Jobs/admin/deleteMarkedPages.sas) is provided for the administrator to delete the content from the system.

 ## Usage

 In your web browser, go to the URL that matches where you installed the application onto your web server, ex. /SASPortalApp.